chungeric/canvas2d-sandbox/README.md

 # Canvas2D Sandbox

-A minimal starter for Canvas2D.
+A minimal setup for Canvas2D.

 ## Setup